-It is not necessary to assume that some of the missing letters were unknown to the scribe, although it could of course be possible.
-But the scribe evidently had difficulties with the length of the text.
-Two fragments of papyri codices contemporary to p46 have been found in the sands of Egypt, one of them, p32, preserving text from Titus, the other, p87, with text from Philemon, thus proving that these letters were known at the time and in the region, where p46 was produced.
+One should not assume that some of the missing letters were unknown to the scribe, although it is possible.
+The scribe evidently had difficulties with the length of the text.
+Two fragments of papyri codices contemporary with p46 have been found in the sands of Egypt, one of them, p32, preserving text from Titus, the other, p87, with text from Philemon, thus proving that these letters were known at the time and in the region where p46 was produced.

 What caused the unusual sequence of letters?
-Why is Hebrews put between Romans and 1 Corinthians and why does Ephesians precede Galatians?
-I think the solution is very simple.
-It was crucial to a scribe properly to calculate the length of the text before he started to write a codex consisting of a single quire.
-Facing this situation it probably is a good idea to arrange the different parts according to the length of the text before you start to copy the text.
-For if you start out with the longest letters and end with the shorter ones, the chances are good you can finish the codex with the end of a letter even if your calculation was wrong.
+Why is Hebrews placed between Romans and 1 Corinthians and why does Ephesians precede Galatians?

+The solution is very simple.
+It was crucial for a scribe to calculate properly the length of the text before he started to write a codex consisting of a single quire.
+In this situation he would arrange the different parts according to the length of the text before he started to copy the text.
+If he started out with the longest letters and ended with the shorter ones, the chances are good he could finish the codex with the end of a letter even if his calculation was wrong.
 In this case all the scribe would need to do is produce an extra volume out of some additional leaves holding the missing letters.
-But if you start out with the short letters and end with the long ones the chances are much higher that you are right in the middle of a letter when you hit the last page.
+If he were to start out with the short letters and end with the long ones, however, the chances are much higher that he would be in the middle of a letter when he reached the last page.
 And who would want to use a book that ends in the middle of the text?

-So let us have a look at the length of the letters.
+So let us have a look at the length of the letters (table 3).
 Which is the longest, which the shortest?

-P46: Letters of Paul arranged according to their length
+TABLE 3 P46: Letters of Paul Arranged according to Their Length